DavidSint/dnd-dice/README.md

 The site will be available on [http://localhost:3000](http://localhost:3000) and will hotreload after edits.

-### Testing 🧪

-Yeah, this app was to be built quickly, not built well.
-There are no tests yet, however the jest framework is ready on `npm test`

 ### Build 🔨

-Run `npm build` which will productionise the app into the `/build` folder.
+Run `npm run build` which will productionise the app into the `/build` folder.